History of Sega in Poland

 Saturn marketing

-Initially, Saturn was 300zł cheaper than its competitor, but it did not last too long.
-In September 1996, the PlayStation price was reduced to 999zł.
-As part of the marketing campaign, it was announced that the Saturn at the Bobmark's headquarters and in Makro Cash & Carry stores will cost 999zł while in other stores, the console with the game Daytona USA will be available for 1198zł.[74]
-Sony also lowered the price of games, which Bobmark decided not to.
-The difference was always about 20zł.[75]
+Initially Sega cost around 1200zł and PlayStation around 1600zł, but Sony Poland lowered prices to 1399zł, before summer.
+As part of the marketing campaign, it was announced from June 1996 that the Saturn at the Bobmark's headquarters and in Makro Cash & Carry stores will cost 999zł while in other stores, the console with the game Daytona USA will be available for 1198zł.[78]
+After summer, Sony made the promotion for 999zł and lowered the price of games, something that Bobmark didn't do and difference was about 20zł[79].
 System was heavily promoted during Gambleriada Jesień 1996 where the Bobmark section with Sega consoles was considered one of the best due to car from Sega Rally standing in front of stand.
 In this event Sega had special conference where promoted new games like Nights (which was heavily advertised from August), Virtua Cop 2, Fighting Vipers, Worldwide Soccer 97 and Virtua Fighter 3 with it's own dedicated tournament called Turniej Virtua Fighter 2.
 In the meantime Bobmark sponsored a new TV program called Escape which give them chance to broadcast ads for Sega consoles on TV.

 Logo-pdf.svg